silktide/wappalyzer-wrapper/README.md

 # wappalyzer-wrapper
-A simple PHP wrapper for Wappalyzer technology detection.
+A simple PHP wrapper for Wappalyzer technology detection that wraps up wappalyzer-cli command line client for use as an easily installed composer dependency.

-Wraps up wappalyzer-cli command line client for use in PHP.
 This library now also allows you to optionally bypass Wappalyzer's use of zombie to download the page, and instead you can pass in your own HTML, headers etc.

 ## Simple usage